QWaveSystems/Melon_S3_FPGA/README.md

 ## Install Melon S3 FPGA : LabVIEW Driver

+The [NI LabVIEW FPGA Module](http://www.ni.com/labview/fpga/) extends the LabVIEW graphical development platform to target FPGAs.
+LabVIEW FPGA gives developers the ability to more efficiently and effectively design complex systems by providing a highly integrated development environment, a large ecosystem of IP libraries, a high-fidelity simulator, and debugging features.

    - Before install LabVIEW driver , Please close all LabVIEW application.
 In this tutorial is assumed that you already have **LabVIEW 2014 (32bit) & LabVIEW 2014 FPGA Toolkit (For Windows)** installed in local machine.

    - Extract the folder **QwaveSys** to path.
 "C:\Program Files (x86)\National Instruments\LabVIEW 2014\Targets\NI\FPGA\QwaveSys"